-Are you an aspiring computer technician and want to know the terms you will learn in a Computer Technician Networking Specialist program?
-Here are 50 terms all computer technicians should know once they have completed a Computer Technician Networking Specialist program.
+Are you an aspiring computer repair technician and want to know the terms and definitions you will learn in a Computer Technician Networking Specialist program?
+Here are 50 terms and their definitions all computer repair technicians should know once they have completed a Computer Technician Networking Specialist program.

 Local area networks, or LANs, are computers that are close enough to connect usually in the same building.